 Table of Contents 1

 Table of Notes to the Accounts 2

 Narrative Report 3 - 18

 (2) ANNUAL STATEMENT OF ACCOUNTS

 Statement of Accounting Policies 19 - 35

 Statement of Responsibilities (including the Chief Financial Officer's Certificate) 36

 FINANCIAL STATEMENTS: 37

-The Comprehensive Income and Expenditure Statement shows the account providing services in accordance with International Reporting Standards (IFRS), to be funded from taxation (which are shown in the Expenditure Funding Analysis The Movement in Reserves Statement (MiRS) shows how the Council's resource over the year, and the Balance Sheet shows how those resources were held at of assets and liabilities.
-Finally the Cashflow Statement shows how the Council moved over the year. rather than the amounts is at note 5 on page 46). es, or "net worth", moved the year-end in the form
+The Comprehensive Income and Expenditure Statement shows the accounting providing services in accordance with International Reporting Standards (IFRS), roto be funded from taxation (which are shown in the Expenditure Funding Analysis The Movement in Reserves Statement (MiRS) shows how the Council's resources over the year, and the Balance Sheet shows how those resources were held at the following statement shows how the Council moved over the year. rather than the amounts at note 5 on page 46). s, or "net worth", moved he year-end in the form

 Comprehensive Income and Expenditure Statement (CIES) 38

 Movement in Reserves Statement (MiRS) 39

 Balance Sheet 40 - 41

 Cash Flow Statement 42

 Notes to the Accounts (see index on page 2) 43 - 91

 Collection Fund Accounts 92 - 96

 (3) AUDIT STATEMENTS: 97 - 102

 (4) ACCOMPANYING STATEMENTS: 103

 Annual Governance Statement 104 - 116

-ANNUAL STATEMENT OF ACCOUNTS 2021/22 TABLE OF NOTES TO THE ACCOUNTS
+ANNUAL STATEMENT OF ACCOUNTS 2022/23 TABLE OF NOTES TO THE ACCOUNTS